MrAirspace/world-elevation-wgs84-dataset/README.md

 Database featuring elevation data in SQL format instead of GeoTIFF image format for easier application without having to process and extract image data.

 Key features:
-- Each data point in the SQLite database represents the **maximum** elevation value of the raster area it represents
+- Each data point in the SQLite database represents the **maximum** elevation value of the raster/tile area it represents
-- Resolution is one datapoint per raster of 800m (lon) * 900m (lat)
+- Resolution is one datapoint per raster/tile of 800m (lon) * 900m (lat)
 - Data is extracted from the GMTED2010 satellite images
 - Global coverage exccept poles
 - WGS 84 reference